NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/tell-recipients-who-your-messages-are-from.md

 {% include components/image-with-caption.html
     src="nhs-app-sender-name-example-nhs-notify-1.png"
-    alt="A screenshot of a mobile with an NHS App message open showing where the NHS App sender appears to recipients." caption="An example NHS App message that shows how NHS App sender names appear to recipients."
+    caption="An example NHS App message that shows how NHS App sender names appear to recipients."
 %}